 Anterior decompression with or without autologous bone graft and instrumentation:

 The most satisfactory method to achieve a thorough debridement of the destructive lesion is by an anterior approach.
 It is often necessary to use autograft or allografts to restore stability.

 Instrumentation may be done to decrease the need for prolonged immobilization.
 Depending on the condition of the lesion and patient, it could be done as a single stage procedure or in two stages.

 Posterior decompression without fusion

-An isolated posterior decompression further destabilizes the spine producing progressive deformity and worsening neurological deficit.
+As mentioned before, isolated posterior decompression further destabilizes the spine producing progressive deformity and worsening the neurological deficit.
 In rare instances, when infection principally involves posterior elements, or the epidural abscess is posterior or lateral to the dural sac, a laminectomy may be indicated.